 Disqualify any Bidder that does not submit a compliant Tender in accordance with the instructions in this ITT.

-Disqualify any Bidder that is guilty of serious misrepresentation in relation to its Bid, expression of interest, the SQ or the tender process.
+Disqualify any Bidder that is guilty of serious misrepresentation in relation to its Bid, or the tender process.

 Withdraw this ITT at any time, or to re-invite Bids on the same or any alternative basis.